ceremcem/multistrap-helpers/install-to-disk/README.md

-# Creating Config File
+# 1. Create a config file

+1. Name your installation (eg. "mysystem")
-copy config.sh-example and edit accordingly.
-Use `get-disk-tag.sh` to get partition UUID's of your disk.
-Then:
+2. Copy `./config-example.sh` as `config-mysystem.sh` and edit accordingly.
+You can use `get-disk-tag.sh` to get partition UUID's of your disk.
+3. (Optional, recommended) To prevent any possible mistakes, use `$c` variable instead of `./config-mysystem.sh`:

-        export c="./config-foo.sh"
+        export c="./config-mysystem.sh"

 # Creating Bootable System